TheSpaghettiDetective/obico-server/website/docs/server-guides/platform-specific/jetson_guide.md

 The following software is required before you start installing the server:

-- [JetPack 4.5 SDK](https://developer.nvidia.com/jetpack-sdk-45-archive).
+- [Jetson Nano SD Card Image v4.6](https://developer.download.nvidia.com/embedded/L4T/r32_Release_v6.1/Jeston_Nano/jetson-nano-jp46-sd-card-image.zip).
 If you already flashed a different OS on your sd card, you will have to replace it with this one.
 Slow download of the software from NVIDIA is normal.
-  - **Important:** The last JetPack SDK version this has been tested on is jp45.
-Newer versions may not work correctly (see [bug](https://github.com/TheSpaghettiDetective/TheSpaghettiDetective/issues/552)).
+  - **Important:** The last JetPack SDK version this has been tested on is jp46.
+Newer versions (including 4.6.1) may not work correctly (see [bug](https://github.com/TheSpaghettiDetective/TheSpaghettiDetective/issues/552)).
 If you successfully run this on a newer version, please send a message to the official discord and mention @LyricPants66133
 - [Flashing Software](https://www.balena.io/etcher/)
 - [SD Card Formatter](https://www.sdcard.org/downloads/formatter/)